Quantum optimization algorithms: QAOA for finding the minimum vertex cover of a graph

-Generalization of QAOA to constrained combinatorial optimisation
+Generalization of QAOA to constrained combinatorial optimization

 In principle the optimal value of $C(z)$ can be reached up to arbitrary precision, this is guaranteed by the adiabatic theorem or alternatively by the universality of the QAOA unitaries.
 However, it is an open question whether this can be done in a feasible way.

 For example, it was shown that QAOA exhibits a strong dependence on the ratio of a problem's constraint to variables (problem density) placing a limiting restriction on the algorithm's capacity to minimize a corresponding objective function.

 It was soon recognized that a generalization of the QAOA process is essentially an alternating application of a continuous-time quantum walk on an underlying graph followed by a quality-dependent phase shift applied to each solution state.
 This generalized QAOA was termed as QWOA (Quantum Walk-based Optimisation Algorithm).

 In the paper How many qubits are needed for quantum computational supremacy submitted to arXiv, the authors conclude that a QAOA circuit with 420 qubits and 500 constraints would require at least one century to be simulated using a classical simulation algorithm running on state-of-the-art supercomputers so that would be sufficient for quantum computational supremacy.

 A rigorous comparison of QAOA with classical algorithms can give estimates on depth $p$ and number of qubits required for quantum advantage.
 A study of QAOA and MaxCut algorithm shows that $p>11$ is required for scalable advantage.